• Skip to main content

 While thin late spring and early summer green beans often only require a quick saute or steaming, slow-braising is ideal for mature, late summer green beans like what you may be picking now.
 And, if you also have a bounty of backyard tomatoes, Mediterranean Braised Green Beans with Tomatoes is a delicious way to enjoy them together!

-Another reason this dish is so lovely is that besides being flavorful, it can be enjoyed at room temperature and will taste as good four days later as the day you made it!
+Another reason this dish is so lovely is that it can be enjoyed at room temperature besides being flavorful and will taste as good four days later as the day you made it!

 Let’s make it!